 Their discussion is technical and goes into much depth explaining the data and figures in their paper.
-To see their 3D models and descriptions, scroll down to the end of this article for the link to the full paper.
+To see their 3D models and descriptions, check out their full paper.

 From their models, they come to several interesting conclusions.
 It is important to note their conclusion regarding Flood boundaries.
-Though they mention that this was not the intent of their research, they noted that their models would seem to indicate a much later Flood/post-Flood boundary.
+Though they mention that this was not the intent of their research, they noted their models seem to indicate a much later Flood/post-Flood boundary.
 This is one of the more debated topics in creationism.
 In certain areas of the world, the waters of the Flood perhaps would not have fully receded until the Late Miocene or even later!

-This is a good example of how data should be thoroughly examined and rigorously tested to give us a better understanding of Flood processes.
+Clarey and Werner have given us a good example of how data should be thoroughly examined and rigorously tested.
+It is then that data can give us a better understanding of Flood processes.
 Apparent conflicts in scientific models help to drive discovery!

 - Clarey, T. L., & Werner, D. J. (2018).
 “Global Stratigraphy and the Fossil Record Validate a Flood Origin for the Geologic Column,” The Proceedings of the International Conference on Creationism, 8, 327-350. ↩︎